-With the Directive's entry into force on 15 July 2008, a framework was established within which Member States are to take the necessary measures to achieve or maintain good environmental status in the marine environment by the year 2020 at the latest.
-The Directive requires an ecosystem-based approach to be applied to the management of human activities, ensuring that the collective pressure of such activities is kept within levels compatible with the achievement of good environmental status, while enabling the sustainable use of marine goods and services by present and future generations (Article 1(3)).
-The Directive also requires that the structure, function and processes of the constituent marine ecosystems together be taken into account.
+With the entry into force of the MSFD on 15 July 2008, a framework was established within which Member States are to take the necessary measures to achieve or maintain good environmental status in the marine environment.
+The Directive requires an ecosystem-based approach to be applied to the management of human activities, ensuring that the collective pressure of such activities is kept within levels compatible with the achievement of good environmental status [...] while enabling the sustainable use of marine goods and services by present and future generations (Article 1(3) MSFD).
+The Directive also requires that the structures, function and processes of the constituent marine ecosystems together be taken into account.

 Coastal waters, including their seabed and subsoil, are an integral part of the marine environment, and as such are also covered by this Directive.
-In Germany, the federal states (Länder) are responsible for the territorial sea (up to the 12 nautical mile limit), while marine conservation in the exclusive economic zone (EEZ), which is adjacent to the territorial sea, falls within the jurisdiction of the Federal Government.
-Overlaps with the programmes of measures to implement the Water Framework Directive (WFD), e.g. in the transitional and coastal waters, although not entirely avoidable, should be reduced to the minimum possible.
+In Germany, the federal states are responsible for territorial waters (up to the 12 nautical mile limit), while marine protection in the exclusive economic zone (EEZ), which is adjacent to territorial waters, falls within the jurisdiction of the federal government.
+Overlaps with the programmes of measures to implement the Water Framework Directive (WFD), e.g. in the transitional and coastal waters, should be kept as low as possible.

 In order to achieve or maintain good environmental status in the marine environment, Member States are required to develop marine strategies as a basis for programmes of measures which apply an ecosystem-based approach to the management of human activities.
 The good environmental status to be achieved must be determined at the level of the marine region or subregion on the basis of qualitative descriptors.
 As it is rolled out across the regions, the future integrated maritime policy should safeguard synergetic effects and policy coherence, add value and fully comply with the principle of subsidiarity.
-The Marine Strategy Framework Directive, with its ecosystem-based approach, thus forms the environmental pillar of the future maritime policy for the European Union.
+The EU Marine Strategy Framework Directive, with its ecosystem-based approach, thus forms the environmental pillar of integrated maritime policy.

-In order to prepare the marine strategies, Member States were required to conduct an initial assessment, to be completed in 2012, of the current environmental status of their marine waters, to determine the good environmental status of the waters concerned and to establish a series of environmental targets and associated indicators.
+In order to prepare the marine strategies, Member States were required to conduct an initial assessment, to be completed in 2012, of the current environmental status of their marine waters, determine the good environmental status of the waters concerned and establish a series of environmental targets and associated indicators9.
+This initial assessment and description of the status of marine waters was updated in 2018.

-"In view of the dynamic nature of marine ecosystems and their natural variability, and given that the pressures and impacts on them may vary with the evolvement of different patterns of human activity and the impact of climate change, it is essential to recognise that the determination of good environmental status may have to be adapted over time" (Recital 34 of the Directive).
+"In view of the dynamic nature of marine ecosystems and their natural variability, and given that the pressures and impacts on them may vary with the evolvement of different patterns of human activity and the impact of climate change, it is essential to recognise that the determination of good environmental status may have to be adapted over time."
+(Recital 34 of the Directive).

 Monitoring programmes based on the indicative lists of characteristics, pressures and impacts set out in Annex III of the Directive were then to be established by a 2014 deadline.
+These monitoring programmes were updated in 2020.
 Climate change and its impacts are not mentioned specifically in the Annex III tables but are implicit in some of the characteristics and pressures.